1. Controller and data protection officer

 if your personal data is no longer required for the purposes we pursue and no other legal basis (e.g. commercial and tax law retention periods) intervenes.
 If the latter is the case, we will delete the data after the other legal basis has ceased to apply.

 10. Rights of data subjects

-Right of rectification and erasure: You have the right to demand that we rectify incorrect data and – provided the legal requirements are met – that we delete your data.
+Right to rectification and erasure: You can demand that we correct incorrect data and, if the legal requirements are met, delete your data.

 Restriction of processing: You can demand that we restrict the processing of your data, provided that the legal requirements are met.

 Data portability: If you have provided us with data on the basis of a contract or consent, you may, if the legal requirements are met, demand that the data you have provided us with are handed over in a structured, common and machine-readable format or that we transfer it to another controller.

 Objection: You have the right to object at any time to data processing by us based on the safeguarding of legitimate interests for reasons arising from your particular situation.
 If you make use of your right to object, we will stop processing the data unless we can prove compelling reasons for further processing worthy of protection which outweigh your rights and interests.

 Objection to direct marketing: If we process your personal data for the purpose of direct marketing, you have the right to object to our processing of your data for this purpose at any time.
 If you exercise your right to object, we will stop processing your data for this purpose.

 Revocation of consent: If you have given us your consent to process your personal data, you can revoke it at any time with effect for the future.
 The legality of the processing of your data until revocation remains unaffected.